Matías Ramón Mella: Confusion about his name

-The generality of the official and private documents consulted indicates that, during his public life, Mella never signed Matías Ramón, but instead indistinctly stamped his signature as Ramón Mella, R. Mella or simply Mella.
+The generality of the official and private documents consulted indicates that, during his public life, Mella never signed Matías Ramón, but instead Ramón Mella, R. Mella or simply Mella.
 In his Will, made and signed on May 5, 1859, the following is recorded: “Before me, José Leandro García, Public Notary of the residence of Puerto Plata, signed below.
-Mr. Don Ramón Mella, Division General of the Armies of the Republic, Commander of Arms of this city, where he is the owner and domiciled, appeared at my office and declared”.
+Don Ramón Mella,”.
 At the end of the aforementioned will, he signed: R. Mella; the signature with which he also endorsed a patriotic Proclamation addressed “To my fellow citizens", on 16 January 1864.
 During the restoration war, several official documents show that the Minister of War and also General in Chief of the Armies of the South was Ramón Mella, a name that appears in various decrees issued by the restoration government.
 On March 17, 1864, with his health already very deteriorated, Mella was elected vice president of the restoration government.
-Additionally, in the Book of Minutes of the Sessions of the Supreme Government of the Republic it states that "by secret scrutiny, and the vote was collected, the honorable General Ramón Mella was unanimously elected".
-Immediately afterwards the Government ordered that "it be duly communicated to Mr. General Ramón Mella the election that has been made in his person for vice president".
+Additionally, in the Book of Minutes of the Sessions of the Supreme Government of the Republic, it states that "by secret scrutiny, and the vote was collected, the honorable General Ramón Mella was unanimously elected".
+Immediately afterwards, the Government ordered that "it be duly communicated to Mr. General Ramón Mella the election that has been made in his person for vice president".

 In various letters that he shared with his relatives and collaborators of the independence cause, they never referred to him as Matías and in fact, they did not mention his middle name, so it is not known how or why in some history texts their first names have been exchanged.
-Because of this, it has led to historical confusion about his name.
+Because of this, this has led to historical confusion about his name.
 But in most cases, he is referred to as Matías Ramón Mella.